 DeAnne Sperling, North Dakota State College of Science - Fargo, spoke about the SkillsND Program, which provides job skills training for underemployed, unemployed, and New American populations.
-She noted the purpose of this program is to help people

-Page 2 of 4 Fargo develop the skills they need to enter the workforce, preventing poverty and homelessness in families.
+She noted the purpose of this program is to help people develop the skills they need to enter the workforce, preventing poverty and homelessness in families.
 She added the areas of work that the SkillsND Program is focused towards are pre-manufacturing, manufacturing, and nursing.